 In recent years, Lisbon has seen a boom in new vegan restaurants.
 If you’re plant-based, don’t worry, the capital is pretty vegan-friendly (if you avoid “tascas”).
 Here are our three favorite vegan restaurants in Lisbon.

-Ao 26 is the best vegan restaurant in Lisbon or even all of Portugal.
-If you are vegan and upset that you won’t be trying traditional Portuguese food, this restaurant will save you.
+Ao 26 is the best vegan restaurant in Lisbon or even all of Portugal, located in downtown Lisbon.
+If you are vegan and upset that you won’t be trying traditional food, this restaurant will save you.
 Ao 26, founded by Catarina Gonçalves offers traditional Portuguese food that is 100% plant-based.
-The food here does taste authentic.
+The food here still offers an authentic taste.
 This restaurant has accomplished what many thought impossible for Portuguese cuisine.
 Try their selection of Portuguese starters that include octopus, codfish, and cheeses.
 For the main, their mustard sauce steak is delicious (all plant-based).
 You can also ask for the “chef’s suggestion”, a new plate that they make every day.
 People spend on average €40 for two people here.

 2. Vegan Junkies, Pena

 Known for having Lisbon’s best vegan burgers, this place is trendy and affordable.
 Their motto: “enjoy the taste of junk food without any cruelty”.
-They also serve barbecue wings, nachos and all kinds of greasy stuff.
+They also serve barbecue wings, nachos, and all kinds of greasy stuff.
 Try the mac and cheese, as well as the “Notorious Big Poppa” burger.
 You won’t spend more than €25 for two people here.
-The owners also own the amazing “Plant Base”, a vegan pizza place in Bairro Alto that opened in 2021.
+The owners also own the amazing “Plant Base”, a vegan pizza place that opened in 2021.

 3. The Green Affair, Saldanha or Chiado